Bipartisan lawmakers ramp up calls on Biden to give Ukraine weapons, fighter jets

 National security adviser Jake Sullivan said Sunday that Biden had consulted with NATO allies and military advisers and “ultimately determined that the risk/benefit analysis of flying planes from NATO bases into contested airspace over Ukraine did not make sense.”
 Biden has, however, been in contact with Zelensky about providing other anti-air systems, he said.

 Klobuchar did not explicitly criticize the Biden administration on Sunday.
-But, breaking with most other Democrats, she said she would still like to see the United States send fighter planes to Ukraine, even if they weren’t the specific MIG-29 jets discussed.
+But, breaking with most other Democrats, she said she would still like to see the United States send fighter planes to Ukraine, even if they weren’t the specific MiG-29 jets discussed.

 “At some point, there’s been so much focus on these planes, especially these particular planes, that they themselves could become a target,” Klobuchar said on CNN’s “State of the Union.”